 'The grand jury returned a true bill on November 19, 1888, meaning the prosecution’s case against Tumblety was so solid that it convinced the jurors to send the case up to Central Criminal Court.'

 That is, of course, false.
 A grand jury true bill meant nothing more than that the prosecution, in a case that had already been sent to the Central Criminal Court by a magistrate, had established a prima facie case.
-Exactly the same prima facie case that had been established at the hearing before the magistrate at the Police Court.
+This was exactly the same prima facie case that had been established at the hearing before the magistrate at the Police Court.
 It was an antiquated formality which allowed the case to proceed to trial.
 No-one in their right mind who knows anything about legal procedure from the nineteenth century would say that a grand jury true bill meant that a case was 'so solid'.
 It's utterly ridiculous.

 Other Hawley howlers: